 Click & collect | ||

-Zettle only offers basic email invoicing, gift cards, payment links and QR code payments via PayPal, so remote payment options are a bit limited.
-You can nevertheless integrate the account with ecommerce platforms like Shopify and PrestaShop.
+Zettle only offers gift cards, payment links and QR code payments via PayPal.
+The platform used to include email invoicing, but new users are instead encouraged to download the PayPal Business app for invoicing now.
+You can nevertheless integrate Zettle with ecommerce platforms like Shopify and PrestaShop.

-Many of these online payments were introduced as a response to the Covid-19 pandemic, and they are definitely handy for remote or socially distanced payments and online orders, but only Square and SumUp support a click-and-collect service.
+Many of these online payments were introduced as a response to the Covid-19 pandemic, and they are definitely handy for remote payments and online orders, but only Square and SumUp support a click-and-collect service.

 They’re complete business solutions